 In some ways, planting in the Vegepod garden bed is like a complex sports play.
 You want to think about timing, spacing and good combinations.
 Here are some quick examples for each.

 Timing: We’d all like an abundance of lettuce, just not at the same time.
 So plant some seedlings a week apart for a few weeks so you have your veggies staggered in time with your needs.
 On another note, be sure to plant seasonal veggies too.
 See our blog ‘What to Plant In Summer’ to find out the best veggies for this season.

 Spacing: The sun is the most important factor when it comes to spacing, but other aspects should be considered as well.
 For example, soil.
 Consider planting plant rich, fertilised soil on one side of the pod where the leafy greens go.
 On the other side, add sandier, loamy soil that will host hardier varieties such as root veggies like carrots, rosemary and such (it’s a treat ‘em mean keep em keen strategy to get root vegetables to flex their muscles).
 If you really wanted to get particular, you can try the ‘square foot gardening technique’, where gardeners basically use string or bamboo to section off plots of the garden bed allocated for different purposes.
 This is great if you are really focused on making the most of your space.

 Combinations: This basically refers to companion planting, where you plant vegetable families that like each other next to each other.
-Check out Green Life Soil to see a list of common pairings.
 Again, the square foot gardening technique is a good way to keep track of these things.

 Brown Thumb Plants